-- Coaches may move along the full boundary line on the bench/table side of the field only, except for the area directly in front of the opposing team and either team's substitution area. - Coaches may not stand near or walk in front of the opposing team area. - Coaches may not stand behind the end line (behind the goalie). - Coaches and players must remain behind the level of the scorer's table extended.
-Violation of this rule is misconduct foul (yellow card). - Officials at their discretion may prohibit coaches from moving along the full boundary line
+- Coaches may not stand near or walk in front of the opposing team area. - Coaches are not allowed in the substitution area - Coaches may not stand behind the end line (behind the goalie). - Coaches and players must remain behind the level of the scorer's table extended.
+Violation of this rule is misconduct foul (yellow card).